RaJharit77/RaJharit77/README.md

 - 👋 Hi, I’m @RaJharit77; I'm a IT student L2 at Haute École d'Informatique - HEI
 - 👀 I’m interested in the field ot IT especially web development
-- 🌱 I’m currently learning python, java, TypeScript, postgresql and react js...
+- 🌱 I’m currently learning nextjs, java, TypeScript...

 ## 💻 Tools